 - The equipment's maximum height is 10 feet, its maximum length is 30 feet, and it has to be securely fastened so that it doesn't pose a risk during hurricanes or strong winds.

-On the other hand, you can buy land and live in an RV that's parked on your property, but the legality of this largely depends on the aforementioned regulations.
+You can buy land and live in an RV that's parked on your property, but the legality of this largely depends on the local regulations.
 For example, you can buy land and park your RV, but you can't live in it if the vehicle isn't connected to power, water, and sewage systems.

 However, you'd also have to link with a municipality where you're registering an address, such as a place of stay on the date the request was made, professional activity, and any family ties within the municipality.